oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Access_Governance_Deployment/IMPLEMENTATION.md

 ##### Oracle Access Governance Deployment: Access Governance Service Instance:
-An Access Governance Service instance will be deployed in security compartment.
+An Access Governance Service instance will be deployed in the security compartment.

 ##### Oracle Access Governance Deployment: OCI system on Access Governance Instance:
 Cloud gateway system will be added as connected system to the service instance.